privcount/privcount/test/README.markdown

 7. Optionally, use 'localhost' instead of '127.0.0.1' for hostnames: sed "s/\(PRIVCOUNT_STREAM_ENDED.*\)127.0.0.1 127.0.0.1/\1localhost 127.0.0.1/" events.txt > local_events.txt
      mv local_events.txt events.txt
+   (Chutney's automatic tests have no way of specifying a hostname.)
 8. Check the events file actually has some entries: head -10 events.txt wc -l events.txt
-8. Test the new events file using: privcount/test/run_test.sh -I . -x -s inject
+8. Test the new events file in privcount using: test/run_test.sh -I . -x -s inject

 Each chutney client conntects via a random exit.
 If you use a chutney flavour with onion services, a random client connects to each hidden service.